ctorgalson/re_contextlibraries/README.txt

 been performed.

-If your theme does not include a region called "Pre Content", edit the context provided by the RE Slideshow feature "re_slideshowbase_homepage" or enable the block "re_slideshowbase: Block (main slideshow)" in your own context or enable it in the blocks administration page.
+If your theme does not include a region called "Pre Content", edit the context provided by the RE Slideshow feature "re_contextlibraries_homepage" or enable the block "re_contextlibraries: Block (main slideshow)" in your own context or enable it in the blocks administration page.